 Assuming Jesus did in fact claim to be God, we have three options before us: Liar, Lunatic or Lord?

 Liar?
-It’s possible that Jesus was a liar and He knew that He was not God but this is unlikely.
+It’s possible that Jesus was an intentional liar and He knew that He was not God, but this is unlikely.
 Someone who claimed the things He did about Himself in order to deceive people could not be considered a good, moral man.
 If He was a liar and taught His followers not to lie then that would make Him a hypocrite.
 Yet, so many people today, even non-Christians still see Jesus as a good, moral man and a wise teacher.
-If He lied to us about His own identity how can we take anything He said to be true and good?
-Jesus said so much that was true and good that if we were to discount everything He ever said our society would lose many of the basic values that hold it together to this day.
-It is unlikely that someone who lied about their own identity could be so morally accurate about so many basic, foundational values – a liar would neither want to be morally accurate nor would he have much capacity to.
+If He lied to us about His own identity, how can we take anything He said to be true?
+Jesus said so much that was true that if we were to discount everything He said, our society would lose many of the basic values that hold it together.
+It is unlikely that someone who lied about his own identity could be so right about foundational values – a liar would neither want to be morally accurate nor would he have much capacity to.

 Lord?
 It’s certainly possible.
-Other than through the process of elimination, there are many signs that Jesus has given us of His true identity such as rising from the dead – which is another impossibility that begins to seem probable when you look at other possible explanations that do not seem as likely.
+Other than through the process of elimination, there are many signs that Jesus has given us of His true identity, such as rising from the dead – which is another impossibility that begins to seem probable when you look at other possible explanations that do not seem as likely.